confluentinc/librdkafka/INTRODUCTION.md

 #### Example: explicit acknowledgement

-The example below walks the full share-consumer lifecycle in explicit mode (configure, create, subscribe, poll, acknowledge, commit, close, destroy) and focuses on the per-record acknowledgement logic.
+The example below shows the full share-consumer lifecycle in explicit mode (configure, create, subscribe, poll, acknowledge, commit, close, destroy) and focuses on the per-record acknowledgement logic.
 It uses the real librdkafka APIs but is not a complete program: call-level error handling (the `rd_kafka_error_t` returned by `rd_kafka_share_poll()`, the acknowledge calls and the commit calls, and the return value of `rd_kafka_conf_set()`) is omitted for brevity.
-See the [examples](examples/) for complete programs.

 ```c
 char errstr[512];